 Take some time to look at everything you know about your customers, breaking them down into different niches if possible.
 Identify your most valuable customers (longest retaining and highest spending), and look for what they have in common.

 This will help you determine what your marketing qualified leads (or “MQLs”) look like based on their specific demographic, business, and activity information.
-Once you do this, you can identify different criteria and assign points to each one to effective rank leads that are coming to you.
+Once you do this, you can identify different criteria and assign points to each one to effectively rank leads coming to you.

-In my own business, for example, I know that small and medium-sized B2B businesses that have dedicated marketing teams are my highest-value clients.
-Those who come from referrals from other clients are also most likely to convert and sign onto long-term contracts.
+For example, in my own business, I know that small and medium-sized B2B businesses that have dedicated marketing teams are my highest-value clients.
+Those who come from referrals from other clients are also most likely to convert and sign long-term contracts.

 The referral part of the equation is easily the most significant indicator, so it would have more weight on the scale than the specific industry, which is slightly less reliable.